QuantumCorrosion/QuantumCorrosion-website/content/home/contact.md

 +++

 Please get in touch with the individual academics mentioned above.
-In particular, the Principle Investigators on this project are [Tony Paxton](https://www.kcl.ac.uk/nms/depts/physics/people/academicstaff/paxton.aspx) and
+In particular, the Principal Investigators on this project are [Tony Paxton](https://www.kcl.ac.uk/nms/depts/physics/people/academicstaff/paxton.aspx) and
 [Andrew Horsfield](https://www.imperial.ac.uk/people/a.horsfield).